opalmer3/BookieWookie/README.md

-# Project 1 - BookieWookie - Book Review Site
+# BookieWookie - Book Review Site

 "/" + "/search" - home and search pages - Both have a simple form allowing user to search for books, but the design is different.
 If no search results are found an error message is displayed, else a list of results is displayed.
 The search queries all fields of the book (isbn, author, title) and displays all partial matches/substrings.